-In 1837, Oldham businessman Thomas Henshaw left £20,000 in his will to establish an ‘Asylum for the Indigent Blind’ in Manchester.
-He had made his wealth in the local hatting industry, but despite this success, he battled with depression until his death in 1810.
+In 1810, Oldham businessman Thomas Henshaw left £20,000 in his will to establish an ‘Asylum for the Indigent Blind’ in Manchester.
+He had made his wealth in the local hatting industry, but despite this success, he battled with depression until his death.

 That may explain why his second wife Sarah contested his generous legacy on the grounds that he had made the will “whilst mentally unbalanced”.
 The case went to the Court of Chancery and it was 23 years before the verdict was given in favour of the terms of his original will.